upstateinteractive/docs/README.md

 # Docs

-> The docs are retired.
-They do not work.

 ## Process makes perfect.

 We use documented processes whenever possible.
 They make getting up to speed easy for members who are new to the team and provide quick references for veterans.